Loose Leash Walking vs Heeling: Mastering the Leash for Better Walks

 This is what the majority of people are looking for when it comes to walking techniques, nothing fancy just being able to walk and not being dragged along.

 The concept of leash walking is very simple to teach, however many people get it wrong.
-Owners try to speed up the process, move too fast or just don’t make it fun enough for the dog to learn and understand.
-If you find yourself struggling with leash walking, check out these leash walking games to help your dog understand the concept quicker and easier.
+Owners try to speed up the process, move too fast or just don't make it fun enough for the dog to learn and understand.
+If you find yourself struggling with leash walking, check out these loose leash walking games to help your dog understand the concept quicker and easier.

 I don't really consider leash walking a behaviour but more of a mindset, you aren't asking the dog for anything but respect for the leash.